prisonerjohn/sensing-machines/docs/_posts/2019-10-15-depth-world.md

 Note that this still doesn't place our points in world space but at least they are colored accurately.
 To do this, we can use the `ofxRealSense2::Device::getWorldPosition(x, y)` function.

 {% gist c0a4c3b5858a4237aa870aa96bdc0f1f ofApp-worldPos.cpp %}

+#### Microsoft Kinect

+For `ofxKinect`, we just need to call `setRegistration()` to have the depth and color images correspond.

+Here is the extruded texture example.

+{% gist c0a4c3b5858a4237aa870aa96bdc0f1f ofApp-kinect.h %}
+{% gist c0a4c3b5858a4237aa870aa96bdc0f1f ofApp-kinectExtrude.cpp %}

+And here is the example adjusted for world positions, using [`ofxKinect.getWorldCooordinateAt()`](https://openframeworks.cc//documentation/ofxKinect/ofxKinect/#!show_getWorldCoordinateAt).

+{% gist c0a4c3b5858a4237aa870aa96bdc0f1f ofApp-kinectWorld.cpp %}

 <div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/89680830?color=ffffff&title=0&byline=0&portrait=0" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>
 <p><a href="https://vimeo.com/89680830">CLOUDS - Overview</a> from <a href="https://vimeo.com/deepspeed">Jonathan Minard</a> on <a href="https://vimeo.com">Vimeo</a>.</p>